jcwimer/kubernetes-ansible/README.md

 3. Pipenv
 5. Nodes already deployed and running.
 6. SSH access to all nodes you're deploying to.
-   * You will need to define and environment variable for your ssh key. `export PRIVATE_KEY="/location/of/key"`
+   * You will need to define an environment variable for your ssh key. `export PRIVATE_KEY="/location/of/key"`
    * OR you will need a ssh agent running.

 ### Steps